jafarhamin/deadlock-free-monitors-soundness/README.md

 * ValidityOfConfigurations.v : The definition of the validity of configurations along with some lemmas proving that the small step preseves it
 * ProofRules.v : The proposed proof rules
 * Soundness.v : The soundness proof of the proposed proof rules, i.e. any program that is verified by the proposed proof rules is deadlock-free
-* html : An HTML representation of the proof scripts

 # Contact

 * [Jafar Hamin](https://distrinet.cs.kuleuven.be/people/jafar), imec-Distrinet reseach group, KU Leuven, Belgium